sesam-io/ais-integration/README.rst

                      data=json_data, verify=False, timeout=3600)

 Running the service for a few minutes will easily accumulate thousands of AIS messages in the ``ais_data`` dataset.
+Awesome!
-Looking closer at the type ``24`` messages in the dataset, it looks like these are getting updated very often.
-Using the Sesam GUI to diff the current version with the previous version reveals that it's flip-flopping between versions with the ``part_num`` property set to either ``0`` and containing:
+Looking closer at the type ``24`` messages in the dataset, I noticed that it looked like these were getting updated very often.
+Using the Sesam GUI to diff the current version with the previous version revealed that it was flip-flopping between versions with the ``part_num`` property set to either ``0`` and containing:

 ::